Navigation

 Knowledge

-• the candidate has acquired the knowledge to develop their own artistic research practice in a well informed and independent way
+• has acquired the knowledge to develop their own artistic research practice in a well-informed and independent way

-• the candidate has a thorough knowledge of methods and theories of artistic research in the contemporary art world
+• has a thorough knowledge of methods, epistemologies and theories of artistic research in the contemporary art world

-• the candidate can situate their artistic practice in the wider context of contemporary art theory and artistic research methods
+• can situate their artistic practice in the wider context of contemporary art theory and artistic research methods

-• the candidate can critically reflect on artistic practice in relation to the traditions, tendencies and potentials of international contemporary art; on this basis, the candidate can recognize and analyze new roles of contemporary art in society and envision their value
+• can critically reflect on artistic practice in relation to the traditions, tendencies and potentials of international contemporary art, and on this basis recognise and analyse emerging roles of contemporary art in society

 Skills

-• the candidate is capable of developing an advanced practice and concrete artistic projects with regard to their conceptual development, production, implementation, presentation and communication
+• is capable of developing an advanced practice and concrete projects with regard to their conceptual development, production, implementation, presentation and communication

 General competencies

-• the candidate has an in-depth understanding of the epistemologies, methodologies and ethics in artistic research
+• has an in-depth understanding of the epistemologies, methodologies and ethics of artistic research

-• the candidate is able to initiate and implement cross-disciplinary collaborations; they can communicate concrete issues and the specific value of artistic practices in various different contexts, to specialists as well as a general public
+• is able to initiate and implement cross-disciplinary collaborations and communicate the value of artistic practice to specialists and broader publics

 NTNU – Norwegian University of Science and Technology